jatofi-official/Fedora-41-on-HP-Omen-Transcend/README.md

 ##Making the patch permanent
 1. Edit `/etc/grub.d/40_custom`.
 Add `acpi /dsdt.aml` to tail.

 2. If you've installed Fedora with the `noapic` parameter, you need to remove it from the grub config template.
-Open
+Open /etc/default/grub and remove noapic from the parameters.

 ### What doesn't work?